 The short test which completes the course provides eligibility for Scrum Alliance Certified Scrum Developer (CSD) status if you also hold the Certified ScrumMaster qualification.
 Application to the Scrum Alliance for Certified Scrum Developer status can be made at any time following the training.

-Please note that this course will be run on .Net.
-We think it is very important to present the course in a single technology because of its hands-on nature and to allow us to delve into the detail of the specific tooling for the platform (e.g. Specflow, NUnit.).
+Please note that this course will be run on the .Net stack.
+We think it is very important to present the course in a single technology because of its hands-on nature, to give you the opportunity to interact with other users of the technology and to allow us to delve into the detail of the specific tooling for the platform (e.g. Specflow, NUnit.).
 This course can also be delivered in Java.